HQQHQ/FinetuneSpeechT5-Spanish/README.md

 ## Novelty

 We created our own [dataset](SpanishVoiceWav) of Miya's Spanish voice recordings and corresponding texts, following the same structure as the original dataset.
-And finally, we managed to extract [Miya's speaker embeddings](SpeakerMiya.pt) and generate audio that resembles her voice from any given texts.
+And finally, we managed to extract [Miya's speaker embeddings](SpeakerMiya.pt) and generate audio that resembles her voice from any simple given texts.
 Here are some examples:

 1. [Hugging Face](miyaexamples/miyavoice_huggingface.wav)
 2. [Me llamo Trevor](miyaexamples/miyavoice_trevor.wav)